ixc/ixc-project-template/README.md

   * Create a directory matching the given project name in the current working directory.

-  * Replaces non-word characters in the project name with an underscore, to get a valid Python module name for the project.
+  * Replace non-word characters in the project name with an underscore, to get a valid Python package name for the project.

-  * Call `django-admin.py startproject`, with the derived module name and given template path or URL.
-If none is given, it defaults to https://github.com/ixc/ixc-project-template/archive/master.zip
+  * Call `django-admin.py startproject`, with the derived package name and given template path or URL.
+The default template URL is https://github.com/ixc/ixc-project-template/archive/master.zip

   * Make `manage.py` executable, for convenience.